programinglive/dev-workflow-mcp-server/docs/product/PRD.md

 1. As a developer, I want to be guided through the workflow steps so I can avoid skipping critical tasks.
 2. As a team lead, I want an auditable history of workflow completion so I can ensure compliance.
 3. As an integrator, I want a simple API (tools/prompts) so I can plug the MCP server into existing agent workflows.
+4. As a devops engineer, I want to configure the server to use my existing database infrastructure (MySQL/PostgreSQL) instead of local files.

 ## 7. Functional Requirements
 - Provide MCP tools covering the full workflow lifecycle (start task, fix, test, document, commit, release, complete).
 - Persist workflow state per project and per user, with compatibility handling for legacy locations.
-- Offer aggregated project summaries (JSON artifacts, SQLite sync, optional web dashboard).
+- Offer aggregated project summaries (JSON artifacts, Database sync, optional web dashboard).
 - Guard release commands to ensure prerequisites are satisfied.
 - Support `run_full_workflow` for scripted execution of all steps with validation.
 - Web dashboard displays version dynamically from `package.json` via `/api/version` endpoint to stay in sync after releases.
+- **Multi-Database Support**: Abstract the storage layer to support:
+    - SQLite (default/local)
+    - MySQL
+    - PostgreSQL

 ## 8. Technical Considerations
 - Node.js (ESM) codebase leveraging `@modelcontextprotocol/sdk`.
 - File-based state stored under `.state/users/<user>/workflow-state.json` with compatibility symlinks.
-- Optional SQLite integration for history and summary caching.
+- **Database Abstraction**: Implement an Adapter/Repository pattern or use an ORM (e.g., Knex, Prisma, Drizzle) to support multiple SQL dialects.
 - Vite build pipeline for distribution bundle; source usage recommended for MCP.
 - Windows compatibility requirements (Python, Build Tools for native modules).
 - **Deployment options**: Local development, Netlify (static), Plesk (full-featured).